 Nature has designed the human body in a way that the internal organ systems get to function at their full potential and efficiency in relation to each other as well as to the gravity of earth, these requirements are taken care of by the way the body is carried or held in position - posture- while it is in various movement modes.
-Here I am going to discuss the correct way of stand, or what is the correct standing posture.
+Here I am going to discuss the correct way of standing, or what is the correct standing posture.
 All these rules described here are encompassed in the general principles for alignment in yoga.

 What is Correct Standing Posture?